perebaj/jjhandbook/notes/golang/go-concurrency.md

 ⚠️ Note: Only the sender should close a channel, never the receiver.
 Sending on a closed channel will cause a panic. ⚠️

 ⚠️ Closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a range loop. ⚠️

+## Sync.Mutex

+channels are good for communication, but what do we need to do when we want to make sure only one goroutine can access a variable at a time to avoid conflicts?

+This concept is called **mutual exclusion**, and the conventional name for the data structure that provides it is a ``mutex``